mfocchi/locosim/Readme.md

 # Usage with a Virtual Machine

-First install the free software VMWare Player (the "player" keyword is for free personal use in the VMware software).
-For Linux / Windows system you can find it  [here](https://www.vmware.com/it/products/workstation-player/workstation-player-evaluation.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account, I am sorry...).
+First install the free version (16.0) of the software VMWare Player (the "player" keyword is for free personal use in the VMware software).
+For Linux / Windows system you can find it  [here](https://www.vmware.com/products/workstation-player.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account, I am sorry...).

 Then, download the following [virtual machine](https://www.dropbox.com/scl/fo/tjwfcjwnenqgtsakohdfy/h?dl=0&rlkey=lg1fdkn6k0thveg4efuwoh3kn) and run the file **VM ROBO.vmx** to open it.
 You  will have now a fully working Ubuntu 20 system with all the needed dependencies, code and Pycharm IDE already installed.
 The lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.